amelieLePanda/BAAS/README.md

 ---

 > **Note on Results (Update to Published Paper)**
 > The extended runs (May–June 2026) supersede the values in the ESREL 2026 paper.
-Two systematic differences exist: (1) jerk is now computed from kinematic replay traces at `dt = 0.5 s`, giving physically coherent values (16–54 m/s³); the paper's values (up to 1676 m/s³) were from an earlier implementation and are physically implausible.
-(2) QD-RL results are pending a full rerun under the revised configuration (10×10 archive, burst\_steps=25 000, ent\_coef=0.02); the paper's QD-RL feasibility of 0.767 was from a run that terminated early.
+Two systematic differences exist.
+First, jerk is now computed from kinematic replay traces at `dt = 0.5 s`, giving physically coherent values (16–54 m/s³).
+The paper's values (up to 1676 m/s³) were from an earlier implementation and are physically implausible.
+Second, QD-RL results are pending a full rerun under the revised configuration (10×10 archive, burst\_steps=25 000, ent\_coef=0.02).
+The paper's QD-RL feasibility of 0.767 was from a run that terminated early.
 All other method results are from complete runs.

 > **Note on Feasibility Across Method Types**
 > Feasibility is estimated by replaying the same adversary 10 times with varied ego environment seeds and counting the fraction of reruns in which the ego survives.
 For active adversary methods (KING-light, PPO, MAP-Elites, QD-RL) the adversary controller is held fixed across reruns.
-For the parameter sweep the "adversary" is a background IDM/MOBIL vehicle repositioned to the worst-case initial conditions found during the sweep; feasibility therefore reflects how reliably that initial configuration leads to a critical outcome — not the robustness of a trained policy.
-The two feasibility values are comparable in direction (higher = harder but solvable) but differ structurally: parameter sweep feasibility characterises a static perturbation, whereas active-method feasibility characterises a trained adversarial behaviour.
+For the parameter sweep, the background IDM/MOBIL vehicle is repositioned to the worst-case initial conditions found during the sweep.
+Feasibility there reflects how reliably that initial configuration leads to a critical outcome, not the robustness of a trained policy.
+The two feasibility values are comparable in direction (higher means harder but solvable) but differ structurally: parameter sweep feasibility characterises a static perturbation, whereas active-method feasibility characterises a trained adversarial behaviour.

 ---